 - OnNavigate: When a user selects an item, the respective actions are taken.

-- OnSelect: When a user taps or selects a control, the mentioned actions are taken.
+- OnSelect: The mentioned actions are taken when a user taps or selects a control.

 - TabIndex: Order of keyboard navigation in relation to other controls.